pulpgrinder/sic-transit/documentation.md

 `#panel1` through `#panel4` and `#panel5` through `#panel8` respectively.

- Note that Sic Transit does not have (or need) "tear down" or "destroy" methods -- instances of Sic Transit are removed by the normal JavaScript garbage collection process.
-This also means that you can run the above code multiple times without causing any problems.
+ Note that Sic Transit does not have (or need) "tear down" or "destroy" methods -- instances of Sic Transit are removed by the normal JavaScript garbage collection process when the last reference to them disappears.
+In other words,  you can run the above code multiple times without causing any problems.
 In fact, the above code is run automatically on page load, but running it again does no harm.
+However, if you're not planning to reassign instances, you should use `const` rather than `let`.

 ## Public Methods

-#### `performTransition(args)`
+### `performTransition(args)`
-The heart of Sic Transit.
+Transitions are the heart of Sic Transit.
 ### Transitions

 #### `cutIn/cutOut`